ElementalNinja/GroupProject/use-cases/use-case-5.md

-# USE CASE: 5 I want to add a new employee's details so that I can ensure the new employee is paid.
+# USE CASE 5: Add new employee details to ensure new employee is paid correctly.

 ## CHARACTERISTIC INFORMATION